dserver-devteam/onx.social/README.md

-# ONX Social
+# RealTalk

-A modern, full-stack social media platform with a stunning dark theme and vibrant blue accents.
+A modern, full-stack social media platform for authentic conversations with a stunning dark theme and vibrant blue accents.

 ## 🚀 Features